jstet/prescript/README.md

 Script to set up a server for remotely running some other script.
 Ideal for many API requests or ML model training.

 Prescript creates a server in the Hetzner Cloud with adjustable parameters.
-It then configures an Ansible environment and runs an Ansible playbook that first prepares the server by implementing the usual security measures, among other things.
-Then, the desired script is cloned and executed using Supervisor.
+It then adds a deploy key to your srcipts repo, configures an Ansible environment and runs an Ansible playbook that first prepares the server by implementing the usual security measures, among other things.
+Then, the scripts repo is cloned (using the previously added deploy key) and executed using Supervisor.
 An event listener detects when the script has finished, sends the ouput to a Hetzner storage box and sends a notification email.
 Finally, the server is automatically deleted.

-Use this script at your own risk.
-Creating servers on Hetzner Cloud costs money.
+**Use this script at your own risk.
+Creating servers on Hetzner Cloud generates costs.**

 ## Requirements
 - A script that has one entrypoint and outputs results to a folder
 - Ansible
+- Github Access Token
 - Hetzner Cloud Account
 - Hetzner Storage Box
 - SMTP Server